 What is Jenkins?

-Jenkins ransomware is designed to encrypt files and change their filenames by appending the ".jenkins" extension to them.
-For example, it changes a file named "sample.jpg" to "sample.jpg.jenkins", and so on.
-Also, it creates a text file (ransom note) named "!READ_ME.txt", it contains instructions on how to contact cyber criminals who designed Jenkins.
+Jenkins ransomware is designed to encrypt files and change associated filenames by appending the ".jenkins" extension.
+For example, "sample.jpg" becomes "sample.jpg.jenkins", and so on.
+This ransomware also creates a text file ("!READ_ME.txt") containing the ransom message and instructions about how to contact the cyber criminals who designed Jenkins.

-Victims are instructed to contact cyber criminals behind Jenkins (its developers) via email@example.com or firstname.lastname@example.org email address.
-According to them, if contacted on the same day as files were encrypted, they will decrease size of a ransom by 20%.
-Typically, ransomware-type programs encrypt files with strong encryption algorithms so that victims could not recover (decrypt them) without tools that can be provided only by cyber criminals who developed that ransomware.
-Also, cyber criminals often offer a free decryption of some files.
-In this case they offer to decrypt up to two files.
-Nevertheless, it is quite common for victims who pay a ransom to get scammed.
-Simply said, they do not receive decryption tool and/or key even if they pay for it.
-Since there are no free tools that could decrypt files encrypted by Jenkins, the only way to recover them without risking to be scammed and having to pay money (typically, in cryptocurrency) is to restore them from a backup.
-It is worth mentioning that uninstallation of ransomware does not help to recover files, it only prevents ransomware from causing further encryptions.
+Victims are instructed to contact cyber criminals (developers) responsible for Jenkins via the firstname.lastname@example.org or email@example.com email address.
+The developers state that if contacted on the same day as files were encrypted, they will reduce the ransom by 20%.
+Typically, ransomware-type programs encrypt files with strong encryption algorithms so that victims cannot recover them without tools that can only be provided by the cyber criminals who developed the ransomware.
+Cyber criminals generally offer free decryption of files (in this case, they offer decryption of up to two files) as 'proof' that file recovery is possible.
+Despite this, victims who pay the ransoms are scammed.
+I.e., they receive no decryption tools/keys even if they pay.
+Since there are no free tools capable of decrypting files compromised by Jenkins, the only way to recover them without risking being scammed and paying ransoms (typically, in cryptocurrencies) is to restore them from a backup.
+Removal of ransomware does not recover already affected files, it simply prevents ransomware from causing further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-A couple of other examples of software of this type are Afrodita, BitPyLock and Kangaroo.
-Typically, they are designed to prevent victims from accessing their files unless a ransom is paid.
-Two main (and most common) differences are price of a decryption and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
-In most cases it is impossible to decrypt files without the right tool and/or key and cyber criminals who designed ransomware are the only ones who have it.
-Usually it is possible only if a ransomware has some vulnerabilities (bugs, flaws), it is not fully developed.
-As a rule, victims can avoid data and financial loss only if they have a backup of their data.
-That is why it is important to always have a backup of data keep it stored on unplugged storage device and/or remote server like Cloud.
+Other examples of software of this type include Afrodita, BitPyLock and Kangaroo.
+Typically, they are designed to prevent victims from accessing their files unless ransoms are paid.
+Common differences are cost of decryption and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
+In most cases, it is impossible to decrypt files without specific tools/keys held only by the cyber criminals who designed the ransomware, unless the ransomware contains vulnerabilities (bugs, flaws) and is not fully developed.
+Victims can avoid data and financial loss only if they have a backup of their data.
+Therefore, maintain backups on unplugged storage devices and/or remote servers such as Cloud.